When Orton-Gillingham Wasn't Enough

 I had the CDs, the binders, and the books, and for years I poured through the good, the bad, and the ugly.
 As I tried different things with different students to see who responded to what and why, I started to wonder if there really was a way to synthesize all of this.

-If you are finding yourself on the “Hot-Mess-Express” we talked about above, then you should grab our Science of Reading Blueprint.
+If you are finding yourself in a similar space, grab our Science of Reading Blueprint.
 This blueprint will help you understand the 3 key scientific models that drive effective literacy instruction, learn how to integrate the research into practice, and provide simple checklists that will help you weave the science of reading into your instruction.